 Professor and Dean, Weill Cornell Medicine - Qatar

-Professor Sheikh is an internationally renowned medical executive, distinguished clinician-scientist, and widely sought after thought leader and innovator in global academic medicine.
-As the dean of the groundbreaking Weill Cornell Medicine - Qatar (WCM-Q), he is the chief academic officer of the first successful international location of a US, research-intensive graduate medical school to grant a medical degree from a US-based university.
-WCM-Q graduates have distinguished themselves as peers of the best and brightest of their US and global counterparts and are now part of the next generation of physicians and physician-scientists serving this region and the rest of the world.
+Professor Sheikh is an internationally renowned medical executive, distinguished clinician-scientist, and widely sought-after thought leader and innovator in global academic medicine.
+As the Dean of the groundbreaking Weill Cornell Medicine in Qatar (WCM-Q), he is the Chief Academic Officer of the first successful international site of a US, research-intensive graduate medical school to grant a medical degree from a US university.
+WCM-Q graduates have distinguished themselves as peers of the best and the brightest of their US and global counterparts and are now part of the next generation of physicians and physician-scientists serving this region and the rest of the world.

-Prior to joining WCM-Q in 2007, Dean Sheikh built a distinguished career as professor of psychiatry and behavioral Sciences, associate dean and chief of the medical staff and chairman of the Board of the Palo Alto Institute for Research and Education at the prestigious Stanford University School of Medicine and the Veterans Administration Palo Alto Health Care System in California.
-At Stanford, Dr. Sheikh published the first studies exploring the impact of aging and sleep patterns on anxiety disorders.
-His work was funded both by the NIH and private sources and resulted in more than 140 publications and 100 abstracts in peer reviewed scientific journals.
+Prior to joining WCM-Q in 2007, Dean Sheikh built a distinguished career as Professor of Psychiatry and Behavioral Sciences, Associate Dean and Chief of the Medical Staff and Chairman of the Board of the Palo Alto Institute for Research and Education at Stanford University School of Medicine and the Veterans Administration Palo Alto Health Care System in California.
+At Stanford, Dr. Sheikh published the first studies exploring the impact of aging on anxiety disorders, while delineating differential sleep architecture in various anxiety disorders.
+His work was funded both by the National Institutes of Health and private sources and resulted in more than 150 scientific publications.